fobos123deimos/fast-wave/README.md

 - **Basic functionality test**: Demonstrates the core capabilities of our project with a simple yet effective test case.

 ## 🛠 Setup
 To use this module, simply run a **git clone**, enter the repository folder through the terminal, and install the **requirements.txt**.
-After doing this, you can easily execute the module's functions using Python's IDE (**Python 3.11.5**) through the terminal in the repository folder or by placing scripts that import the module's libraries inside the repository folder (⚠️ the repository folder, not the module one):
+After doing this, you can easily execute the module's functions using Python's IDE (**Python 3.11.5**) through the terminal in the repository folder or by placing scripts/notebooks that import the module's libraries inside the repository folder (⚠️ the repository folder, not the module one):
 ```bash
 git clone https://github.com/matheus123deimos/CoEfficients-Matrix-Wavefunction.git
 cd CoEfficients-Matrix-Wavefunction